immcantation/tigger/docs/topics/writeFasta.md

 Value
 -------------------

-A named vector of strings respresenting Ig alleles.
+A named vector of strings representing Ig alleles.